EmuDeck/emudeck.github.io/docs/known-issues/steamos/index.md

 ## PCSX2 - not launching - October 26th, 2023

 A recent update of PCSX2 also included updates to its required libraries.
-With the stable version of SteamOS nearly being a year old, SteamOS' libraries are now outdated, causing PCSX2 to not work.
-These libraries will be updated as part of the SteamOS 3.5 update, which will allow new versions of PCSX2 to work again.
-If you are okay with SteamOS being unstable, you may update to SteamOS Preview to fix PCSX2.
-There is no current timeline of when SteamOS 3.5 will release officially.

-However, if you prefer to stay on Stable SteamOS, you may revert to an older version of PCSX2 to continue playing.
+With the stable version of SteamOS being nearly a year old, SteamOS' libraries are now outdated.
+Without these updates libraries, newer versions of PCSX2 will not work.
+In order to continue using PCSX2 on Stable SteamOS, you will need to revert to an older version to continue playing.

 **Here's How**